We’re here to help you, your business and community prosper and grow.

 When you call us to make a banking request, we have to make sure it’s really you and not someone else trying to access your accounts without you knowing.

-This is why we may ask you questions that only you should know and why it’s really important that you let us know if your personal details change - like your address, phone number or email - so we have the most current information to assist us in keeping your account safe when identifying you.
+This is why we may ask you questions that only you should know the answers to and why it’s really important that you let us know if your personal details change - like your address, phone number or email - so we have the most current information to assist us in keeping your account safe when identifying you.

 We know that not all remote areas have online access yet.
-You can access our Online Banking Platform using a Centrelink Agent computer.
+You can access our Westpac Online Banking using a Centrelink Agent computer.
 Find your closest Centrelink Agent using the Find Centrelink tool on their website.

 Find a branch